nori-ut3g/tree-visualizer/README.md

 ```

 #### Set Information
-If you want the text to be displayed at the same time as the Tree animation, you can the following.
+If you want the text to be displayed along with the animation, you can write the following
 ```js
 let targetFn = treeVisualizer(
     {target:"targetDiv"}